fiinix/fiinix.github.io/_posts/2014/november/2014-11-23-a-scary-hairy-beard-story.md

 Just like whenever you eat something your beard takes a toll charge for things entering your mouth, it also takes a charge for things exiting your mouth.

 You probably see where this is going so I'm gonna stop here and leave the rest to your imagination.

+##Week 29 - Penance Carlos

+I realised today that I didn't include a picture of my beard progress last Sunday, even though it was time for it.

+Imagine my shame and humiliation when I realised this.

+No, really, I want you to imagine it.

+Are you imagining it?

+Good.

+As penance for this oversight, I'm going to make an effort to include a picture every Sunday until Week 32, which is when the next one would be due regardless.